Grevillea donaldiana: Description

 Grevillea donaldiana is an erect shrub or tree that typically grows to a height of up to 10 m and has greyish-brown bark.
 Its leaves are elliptic, often slightly curved, 90–150 mm long, 4–10 mm wide and densely covered with fine, silky hairs.
 The flowers are arranged in cylindrical groups on a rachis up to 150 mm long, have three parts, and are creamy-white, the pistil 9 –12 mm long.
 Flowering occurs from April to November and the fruit is a lens-shaped follicle 20–23 mm long.

 Taxonomy

 Grevillea donaldiana was first formally described in 1988 by Kevin Francis Kenneally in The Western Australian Naturalist from specimens he collected on the banks of the Sale River in 1986.
 The specific epithet (donaldiana) honours Donald McGillivray.

 Distribution and habitat

 Grevillea donaldiana is only known from the type location, where it grows in steep, rocky gullies in the Northern Kimberley biogeographic region of Western Australia.

 Conservation status

+This grevillea is listed as Data Deficient on the IUCN Red List of Threatened Species, meaning there is insufficient information available to assign a threat category to the species.
+Its full extent of occurrence, population trend, population size and threats are currently unknown.

-This grevillea is classified as "Priority Two" by the Western Australian Government Department of Biodiversity, Conservation and Attractions, meaning that it is poorly known and from only one or a few locations.
+It is also classified as "Priority Two" by the Western Australian Government Department of Biodiversity, Conservation and Attractions, meaning that it is poorly known and from only one or a few locations.